automas-dev/os/notes.md

 - [ ] Free process
 - [ ] Any signals that may be relevant

-## Task Scheduler

-Create a task scheduler and add a yield to most / all system calls.
-This scheduler should also handle the idle state when all processes are waiting.
+## 6. Getting out of ebus

+I think ebus is slowing things down + it doesn't allow for any priority (as written).
+Some calls could be way faster passing control directly to the kernel or next / target process.
+Ebus could still be useful for cases where the event cannot be served and must buffer (io, key events, etc.) but exec should use system calls.

 ### Tasks

-- [ ] Choose what task to run next
-  - [ ] Resume process with all events in queue before switching task
-  - [ ] Task priority
-- [ ] Yield for all system calls
-- [ ] Idle if all processes are waiting

-## Load Drivers

-Compile drivers into files on the disk, enable kernel to load and activate drivers from disk.

-### Tasks

-- [ ] Define driver types
+- [ ] Define and document boundary between and usage of
-- [ ] Define driver interface
+  - [ ] ebus
-- [ ] Where in memory to load drivers to (are they processes?)
+  - [ ] system call
-- [ ] Add driver "plugin" system to kernel
+  - [ ] signals

 ## _Template Task_